-The following sections introduce two ways to automate the test executions using the Talend CommandLine and Talend Maven plugins to generate the sources, as well as a CI server (Azure and Jenkins) that use build pipelines to automate the execution of all project artifacts and to publish them to an artifact repository or a Docker container.
+The following sections introduce two ways to automate the test executions using the Talend CommandLine and Talend Maven plugins to generate the sources, as well as a CI server (Azure and Jenkins) that use build pipelines to automate the execution of all project artifacts and to publish them to Talend Cloud or to an artifact repository or a Docker container.

 Talend Continuous Integration is Maven-compliant, which means that you have the possibility to use the Talend Maven commands with any stable version of your Continuous Integration server (Jenkins, Bamboo, etc.).

-Talend CI Builder is a Maven plugin delivered by Talend that transforms the Talend Job sources to Java classes using the Talend CommandLine application, allowing you to execute your tests in your own company Java factory.
-It is available in your license email and can also be downloaded from the Continuous Integration (CI) for cloud section of the Downloads page of your Talend Cloud account.
+- Talend CI Builder is a Maven plugin delivered by Talend that transforms the Talend Job sources to Java classes using the Talend CommandLine application, allowing you to execute your tests in your own company Java factory.

 Talend CI Builder may get upgraded upon the installation of a Talend Studio monthly update provided by Talend.
 You must use the Talend CI Builder version which is compatible to the Talend Studio version in your CI commands or pipeline scripts.
 To know the exact version of Talend CI Builder you must use, see the changelog corresponding to the Talend Studio monthly update you are using.
 For more information about the changelog for each Talend Studio monthly update, see Talend Release Notes.

-If you encounter an exception on the artifact org.talend.ci:builder-maven-plugin:jar:8.x.x not being downloaded while using Talend CI Builder, and
+If you encounter an exception on the artifact org.talend.ci:builder-maven-plugin:jar:7.3.x not being downloaded while using Talend CI Builder, and

 - if you are using version 7.3.10 or above, make sure the